nest/nest-simulator/doc/htmldoc/hpc/overview_hardware.rst

         * A single core can have one or two threads.
 Therefore the total number of possible threads is double the number of cores.
           *In NEST, we recommend only having one thread per core.*

-To efficiently run your large and complex simulation, you need to configure the optimal number of :refs:`threads <threads>` and :ref:`processes <mpi_process>` for your simulation and the given hardware of the HPC system you are using.
+To efficiently run your large and complex simulation, you need to configure the optimal number of :ref:`threads <threads>` and :ref:`processes <mpi_process>` for your simulation and the given hardware of the HPC system you are using.